reubenharry/stochastic-memoization/README.md

 stack build
 stack ghci

-This second command will open a repl, in which you can write "viewFrag" to generate sentences.
+This second command will open a repl, in which you can write "makeDiagram" to generate sentences and corresponding diagrams

 # Docs

-The core functionality of the library is in `fragment` which probabilistically generates trees while stochastically memoizing tree fragments.
+The core functionality of the library is in `makeFragment` which probabilistically generates trees while stochastically caching tree fragments.
 This is complicated, so I'll build up to it step by step.
-I'm assuming that the reader is familiar with Haskell at an intermediate level.
+(I'm assuming that the reader is familiar with Haskell at an intermediate level.)

 ## Step 1: The datatype